NuclearCookie/PlatformDevSlides/course5/git.md

 * Git is much faster than SVN
 * With git, you always clone the entire repository
 * Git's repositories are much smaller than Subversions
+* Git is a distributed versioning system (DVS), SVN is a centralized versioning system (CVS)

 [more](https://git.wiki.kernel.org/index.php/GitSvnComparison)